top of page

 An Bille um Chosaint Fostaíochta na hÉireann

-(Irish Employment Protection)
+(Irish Employment Protection Act)

 To address unemployment driven by automation and AI, we propose the Employment and Technology Regulation Act, prohibiting technologies that directly replace human workers, prioritizing job preservation and economic stability through sustained income tax revenue.
 This aligns with Ireland’s Employment Equality Acts 1998–2015, promoting fair employment, and the National Minimum Wage Act 2000, ensuring stable livelihoods.
 The act would mandate companies to demonstrate that AI enhances, not supplants, human roles, with oversight by the Workplace Relations Commission (WRC) under the Workplace Relations Act 2015.

-Additionally, the act introduces online content regulations to protect minors, building on the Online Safety and Media Regulation Act 2022, which empowers Coimisiún na Meán to enforce rules against harmful content like cyberbullying and explicit material.
+This act introduces online content regulations to protect minors, building on the Online Safety and Media Regulation Act 2022, which empowers Coimisiún na Meán to enforce rules against harmful content like cyberbullying and explicit material.
 Strict age verification and content standards will ensure a safe digital environment, aligning with Irish values while fostering economic and social welfare.

 builders 122.jpg